Want to start volunteering in 2019? Please read this notice.

 Nebraska Wildlife Rehab, Inc. - PO Box 24122 - Omaha, NE 68124-0122

 Please allow 2 to 4 weeks for an initial response, depending on the season.
 You can attend a New Volunteer Orientation before you submit your application, so if you have not received a response yet, feel free to join us for an Orientation!
 As noted above, we are extremely busy from May through September each year.
-For that reason, trainings will only be scheduled during the winter months (October through April).
+For that reason, trainings will only be scheduled during the winter months (October through early June.
 If you miss winter/early spring trainings, please be patient and attend an orientation in the fall.
 We appreciate your interest!

 After you have submitted your application, the next steps are:

 - Attend a New Volunteer Orientation.